DataDog/datadog-agent/comp/otelcol/converter/README.md

 # Converter Component

-The converter contains two main responsibilities:
+The converter has two main responsibilities:
 - Taking in a user provided configuration, and enhancing the config
 - Providing an API which returns the provided and enhanced config

 ## Autoconfigure logic

-The autoconfigure logic takes is applied within the `Convert` function.
+The autoconfigure logic is applied within the `Convert` function.
 It takes in a `*confmap.Conf` and will modify it based on the logic described below.

 ### Extensions